Shreemahor/GPT-On-Wheels/README.md

 # ✨🤖 GPT On Wheels ⚙️💡

-***My homemade autonomous AI robot: What happens when you put a pan-tilt camera, speaker & mic, tof distance sensors, environmental sensors, and more on omni-directional wheels and then let an AI control the body?***
+***My homemade autonomous AI robot: What happens when you put a pan-tilt camera, speaker & mic, tof distance sensors, environmental sensors, and more on wheels and then let an AI control the body?***

 Prototype: